0x78654C/xTerminal/README.md

                     q   : Quit the wtop interface.
                     ↑/↓ : To navigate through the process list. k   : Kill the selected process.
+                    /   : Search for a process by name.

     ---------------------- File System ---------------------
     cat       -- Displays the content of a file.
 Use -h for additional parameters.